netzke/netzke-core/README.md

 The logout action will be configured with `public/images/icons/door.png` as icon.

-More on using icons see [Netzke::Core::Actions]("http://rdoc.info/github/nomadcoder/netzke-core/Netzke/Core/Actions").
+For more details on using icons refer to [Netzke::Core::Actions]("http://rdoc.info/github/nomadcoder/netzke-core/Netzke/Core/Actions").

 ## I18n